Skip to site menu

 Medicare pays a significant portion of cataract surgery costs for seniors age 65 or older and other eligible Americans.

-Each year, the Centers for Medicare and Medicaid Services (CMS) within the U.S. Department of Health & Human Services determines the Medicare-approved costs for specific procedures and services provided by hospitals, doctors and other healthcare professionals, including those for cataract surgery.
+Each year, the Centers for Medicare and Medicaid Services (CMS), a division of the U.S. Department of Health & Human Services, determines the Medicare-approved costs for specific procedures and services provided by hospitals, doctors and other healthcare professionals, including those for cataract surgery.

 Cataract surgery typically is an outpatient procedure (you have the surgery and go home the same day), and is therefore covered under Medicare Part B, which is designed to help cover costs associated with doctors' services and outpatient care.

-In most cases, Medicare pays 80 percent of the approved cost of cataract surgery and you are responsible for the remaining 20 percent (the Medicare "copayment"), after meeting your annual deductable payment.
-In 2010, the annual deductable for services covered by Medicare Part B is $155.
+In most cases, Medicare pays 80 percent of the approved cost of cataract surgery and you are responsible for the remaining 20 percent (the Medicare "copayment"), after meeting your annual deductible payment.
+In 2013, the annual deductible for services covered by Medicare Part B is $147.

 To reduce your cataract surgery costs, you can purchase a separate "Medigap" (Medicare supplement) insurance policy sold by private insurance companies.
 Medigap policies help cover Medicare co-payments and other gaps in Medicare coverage.